Zacarrie/HomeLab-IaC/[3] Install k3s on VM's with Ansible/README.md

 ```
 ansible_user: ansibleuser //change to a user on your cluster

+ansible_become_password: ansibleuser_password //optional to auto type password to connect to cluster nodes

 system_timezone: "Your/Timezone" //change this to your timezone

 flannel_iface: "eth0" //change this to your network interface find with 'ip address' command